ngs-lang/ngs/readme.md

 * Feedback
 	* Some new protocol is needed to convey process progress and other information
-	* For external programs that don't support such protocol (currently all existing programs) use heuristics such as look at open files + position in such files to guess the progress with high probability.

-* Ability to add new commands after a running one completes

 * Manage multiple servers at once